Universal Orlando: Universal Meal Deal

-The theater's seating diagram was organized into five different "zones".
-The "Poncho" zone consists of the first four rows of the theater.
-It bears this name because of the ponchos that were in each seat of the zone as guests took their seats.
-They were needed to protect guests from due to possible materials leaving the stage.
-Zones 1–4 were arranged to provide the best possible view of the show no matter where you sat.
-The theater had 13 ADA seats throughout to comply with the Americans with Disabilities Act of 1990.
-Assistance for the hearing and vision impaired was also available.

-On February 1, 2021, it was announced that the Blue Man Group would be ending their residency at Universal Orlando.

 Character dining

 Universal Orlando features a large group of characters varying from Woody Woodpecker to Spider-Man.
 Visitors have three ways of dining with characters.
 At Loews Royal Pacific Resort, guests can eat breakfast with Universal Characters on select days.
 Throughout the day, characters have meet and greets within the parks and make appearances during lunchtime at several theme park restaurants.
 During dinner, on select nights, guests can dine with Universal characters at Trattoria del Porto, The Kitchen and Islands Dining Room.
 The Marvel Super Heroes also appear in the Meet the Marvel Super Heroes attraction where the characters ride on motorcycles down the street of Marvel Super Hero Island.

 Transportation

+The transit system at Universal Orlando Resort consists of water taxis, buses, escalators, elevators, moving walkways, and pathways; all services connect the parking structures, hotels, CityWalk, and theme parks.
+Additionally, strollers, wheelchairs, and electronic convenience vehicles can be rented for a daily fee.

-Throughout Universal Orlando and its vicinity, there is an organized transportation system, shuttling guests between onsite hotels, Universal Partner Hotels, theme parks, and other area attractions.
+An organized bus transportation system is provided, shuttling guests between onsite hotels, Universal Partner Hotels, theme parks, Orlando International Airport, and other area attractions.
 Mears Transportation runs this system.

-Orlando's LYNX bus system connects the resort to other places in the city.
+Orlando's LYNX bus system also connects the resort to other places in the city.

-The transit system at Universal Orlando Resort consists of water taxis, buses, escalators, elevators, moving walkways, and pathways, taking guests between parking structures, hotels, CityWalk, and theme parks.

-Onsite hotel guests can get to the theme parks and CityWalk by either boarding a water taxi directly to CityWalk or using walkways.
-The dock at CityWalk is located at the center of CityWalk and can be accessed by theme park visitors via the bridges connecting CityWalk to the theme parks.
-Along the pathways, bicycles are available to guests for an additional cost.
+Onsite hotel guests can get to the theme parks and CityWalk by either boarding a water taxi or bus directly to CityWalk, or using walkways.
+The dock at CityWalk is located at the center of the complex and can be accessed via the bridges.

-Dedicated buses are available at the onsite hotels.
-Along with the buses, Cabana Bay Beach Resort features two large parking structures, for day and night guests who need to park, connected by bridge to CityWalk and the theme parks.